Mixed

 The European Garden Snail (Helix aspersa), The Turkish snail (Helix locurum) and the Roman or Burgundy snail (Helix pomatia), also known as the land lobster for for its superior flavor and texture, are the most popular species of edible snails in the world.

-READ: Why is basketball not that popular?
+READ: Why is South Africa not developed?

 How many deaths are caused by snails?